obsidianmd/obsidian-help/en/Teams/Commercial licenses.md

 Yes.
 You and your team may evaluate Obsidian for commercial use for **14** days.
 You don't need to pay before evaluating.

 **Are there bulk discounts?**
 Yes.
-If you are purchasing more than 20 seats you may be eligible for bulk pricing.
+If you are purchasing 21 or more seats, you may be eligible for bulk pricing.
 Please contact [[Help and support#Contact Obsidian support|Obsidian support]].

 **Can I buy a license for myself, or do I have to ask my company to buy it for me?**
 Yes.
 You can buy a license for yourself by going to your [Account dashboard](https://obsidian.md/account).
 Most companies allow you to submit an expense report for the purchase.